Final Project Assignment

 Assignment: Analyze carefully and critically the ways in which sex, gender, and love are constructed in a dating app of your choice.

-- Pay special attention to how the app approaches gender and sexual orientation, how it designs and presents profiles, and how its matching system works.
+- You should actually use the app for a while.
+Pay special attention to the hidden logic of the app’s operation, including whether this lives up to the explicit marketing: how the app approaches gender and sexual orientation, how it designs and presents profiles, how its matching system works, etc.

 - Be sure to include a critical reflection on the kind(s) of sex, gender, and love that the dating app in your view steers its users toward.